Anschutz Family Foundation

 The Anschutz Family Foundation is a private foundation based in Denver, Colorado.
 It was founded in 1982 by Fred and Marian Pfister Anschutz, the parents of Colorado rancher Sue Anschutz-Rodgers, who serves as chair and president, and of Philip Anschutz, a billionaire businessman.
-Since its founding, it has distributed more than 9,000 grants to nonprofit organizations for a total of $52.6 million as of 2016.
+From 1982-2022, the foundation distributed 10,964 grants to nonprofit organizations for a total of $63.3 million of giving.

 The Foundation for a Better Life is funded solely by the foundation.